quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ## [1] FALSE  TRUE  TRUE FALSE
 ```

-You cannot apply arithmetical operations on character vectors, but can apply equality operator.
+You cannot apply arithmetical operations on character vectors, but can apply the equality operator.

 ```r